 Figure 1-2 shows the boundary of the Cuyama Basin Groundwater Sustainability Agency (CBGSA).
 The CBGSA boundary covers the entire Cuyama Basin.
-The CBGSA was created by a Joint Exercise of Powers Agreement (JEPA) among the following agencies: Counties of Kern, San Luis Obispo, and Ventura; Santa Barbara County Water Agency (SBCWA) representing the County of Santa Barbara; Cuyama Basin Water District (CBWD); and, Cuyama Community Services District (CCSD).
+The CBGSA was created by a Joint Exercise of Powers Agreement (JPA) among the following agencies: Counties of Kern, San Luis Obispo, and Ventura; Santa Barbara County Water Agency (SBCWA) representing the County of Santa Barbara; Cuyama Basin Water District (CBWD); and, Cuyama Community Services District (CCSD).

 Figure 1-3 shows the Cuyama Basin and neighboring groundwater basins.
 The Carrizo Plain Basin is located immediately northeast of the Cuyama Basin and they share a boundary at a location about five miles east of the intersection of SR 166 and SR 133.
 The San Joaquin Valley Basin is located just east of the Carrizo Plain Basin.
 The Cuyama Basin also shares a boundary with the Mil Potrero Area Basin, which is located just east of one of the Cuyama Basin's southeastern tips, and the Lockwood Valley Basin is located close to the Cuyama Basin's southern area but does not share a boundary with it.
-To the southwest, and more distant from the Cuyama Basin, are the Santa Maria, San Antonio Creek Valley and Santa Ynez River Valley Basins, which are located about 10 to 15 miles southwest of the Cuyama Basin.
+To the southwest, and more distant from the Cuyama Basin, are the Santa Maria, San Antonio Creek Valley and Santa Ynez River Valley Basins, which are located about 30 to 40 miles southwest of the Cuyama Basin.

 Figure 1-4 depicts the Cuyama Basin's extent relative to the boundaries of the various counties which overlie the Basin.
-Santa Barbara County encompasses the largest portion of the Basin (168 square miles), covering most of the area south of the Cuyama River, as well as Ventucopa and a small area to the north of that community.
+Santa Barbara County has jurisdiction over the largest portion of the Basin (168 square miles), covering most of the area south of the Cuyama River, as well as Ventucopa and a small area to the north of that community.
 San Luis Obispo County has jurisdiction over areas north of the Cuyama River (covering 77 square miles).
 The Cuyama River marks the boundary between San Luis Obispo County and Santa Barbara County.
-Kern County covers the smallest extent of Cuyama Basin area compared to the other counties (13 square miles).
+Kern County has jurisdiction over the smallest extent of Cuyama Basin area compared to the other counties (13 square miles).
 Its jurisdictional coverage is located just east of the SR 166 and SR 33 intersection, as well as tips of the Basin in the Quatal Canyon area.
-Ventura County encompasses the southeastern area of the Basin (covering 120 square miles), including the area east of Ventucopa.
+Ventura County has jurisdiction over the southeastern area of the Basin (covering 120 square miles), including the area east of Ventucopa.

 Figure 1-5 shows the non-County jurisdictional boundaries in the Basin.
-The CBWD covers a large area of the Basin (about 130 square miles), from a location about five miles west of Wells Creek to the intersection of SR 166 and SR 33, and south of Ventucopa along SR 33.
-The CCSD covers a small area of the Basin (about 0.5 square miles) located along SR 166 in the community of New Cuyama.
+The CBWD was formed in 2016 and covers a large area of the Basin (about 130 square miles), from a location about five miles west of Wells Creek to two miles east of the intersection of SR 166 and SR 33, and south of Ventucopa along SR 33.
+The CCSD was formed in 1977 and covers a small area of the Basin (about 0.5 square miles) located along SR 166 in the community of New Cuyama.